 The project is supported by a 2010 Feasibility Study funded by a \$114,000 National Scenic Byways grant and a 20% match by the MSB, and also a 2008 MSB Tourism Infrastructure Needs Study.
 The land was purchased in January 2014 with a \$1 million FY14 capital appropriation.
 The design phase was completed in November 2016 with a \$1.235 million FY15 capital appropriation.
 The final phase also has a \$1.2 million match from the Borough sale of the current visitor center site located in the Borough medical campus.
-The Matanuska-Susitna Borough submitted this project to the US DOT National Advisory Committee on Travel and Tourism and it is currently under consideration as a critical infrastructure project.
+The Gateway Visitor Center is the only Alaska project listed in the National Advisory Committee on Travel and Tourism Infrastructure recommendations report (August 2019) advising the U.S. Department of Transportation on critical infrastructure.
 This project is shovel-ready.

-ADOPTED by the Matanuska-Susitna Borough Assembly this 5 day of February, 2019.
+ADOPTED by the Matanuska-Susitna Borough Assembly this 6 day

+of October, 2020.

-VERN HALTER, Borough Mayor
+YERN HALTER, Borough Mayor